How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 5671-5672 Advanced Message Queuing Protocol AMQP

-This means that you can install and host Nodinite Monitoring Agents anywhere and everywhere!
-Simply perform the installation and configure it for use with the Service Bus Relaying option.
+In essence, you can install and host Nodinite Monitoring Agents anywhere and everywhere!
+Perform the installation and configure it for use with the Service Bus Relaying option.

 - Number of installed agents using Service Bus Relaying